jake-knerr/js-style-guide/README.md

 /* good */
 /client
-  client-auth.js
+  auth-client.js
 /server
-  server-auth.js
+  auth-server.js
 ```

-#### A useful technique to ensure the necessary descriptiveness is to add the name of the parent folder(s) as prefixes to the name of the file.
+#### A technique to ensure that a file name has the necessary descriptiveness is to give the file a descriptive name and then keep appending the parent folders to the name until the file's purpose is clear.

-Start the name with the parent folder and keep adding folders until the name is sufficiently descriptive.
+Always add the folder names as postfixes rather than prefixes.

+> Why only add folders as postfixes?
+Because the reader may recognize the file from the initial name and not need to read the folder names.

 ```
-/* avoid */
+/* avoid - handlers is unclear*/
 /errors
   /controllers
     handlers.js

-/* good */
+/* good - appending parent folders makes the file's purpose clear */ /errors
-/errors
   /controllers
-    errors-controllers-handlers.js
+    handlers-controllers-errors.js
 ```

 #### Remember that file extensions are a part of the file name and can provide context.